TWUOnline/ldrs591/_pages/unit-7-assessment.md

 <h5><strong>STEP 5</strong></h5>
 APA formatting is required for this assignment.
 Please refer to the APA formatting requirements and APA rubric for further information.
 <h5><strong>STEP 6 </strong></h5>
-Submit a draft of your assignment for peer review to your assigned partner via email.
-Please submit the draft at least one week before the due date to allow for feedback and revisions.
-Your partner will review your assignment and provide you with feedback following the peer review protocol.
-Submit your assignment, along with the feedback that you received from your partner with a brief rationale for the changes that you made or didn't make.
 Please submit this assignment in the Assignment 4 drop box on the Learning Management System.
 <h5>Evaluation:</h5>
 [table id=6 /]
 <h3>Checking Your Learning</h3>